-Resveratrol is strongly associated with red grapes and the red wine made from grapes.
-Wines such as Malbec, Petite Sirah, St. Laurent and Pinot Noir have the highest resveratrol content.
-Malbec grapes have the thickest skin, and therefore the highest content of resveratrol.
+Resveratrol is strongly associated with red grapes and red wine made from grapes.
+Wines such as Malbec, Petite Sirah, St. Laurent, and Pinot Noir have the highest resveratrol content.
+Malbec grapes have the thickest skin and, therefore, the highest content of resveratrol.

 - Reduces blood pressure

 Would grape juice produce the same effects as red wine?
 Apparently, despite the high resveratrol concentrations in the latter, their results in terms of actual health are comparable.

 What does a healthy glass of red wine mean?
 It could be translated into 1-2 5-oz glasses of red wine, or just one for women.
 This is because the female body has lower water content, leading to a higher alcohol concentration.

 Knowing the all-too-familiar side effects of too much alcohol, including alcoholism, liver damage, brain damage, mental problems, diabetes, high blood pressure, stroke, and heart disease, as well as cancer, the unclear correlation between resveratrol and heart health should not be interpreted as a license to imbibe red wine freely.